gelwood7/evolve-gym/README.md

 - Click the 'Code' drop down menu.
 - Copy the Git URL in the HTTPS dialogue box.
 - Open your IDE, open a new terminal window in a directory.
-- Type 'git clone' comand ion the terminal, plua the copied Git URL
+- Type 'git clone' command in the terminal, plus the copied Git URL.
 - A project clone will then be created locally for you.

+## Credits

+- Code institute for 'Love Running' project and the knowledge from course material to complete this project.

+- My mentor Ronan for his help and understanding.

+- Font Awesome for font.

+- Cloudinary for storing imagery.

+- Google Maps for location map.

+- YouTube for workout videos.

+- WWW.W3.org for background image.

+- Codepen.io for 3d shadow text style on hero image text.

+- You for reading this!!! :)